Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Problem Formulation

-where $\vec{w} = [p(\vec{x}_1), \ldots, p(\vec{x}_n)]$ and $\hat{\vec{y}} = [\hat{f}(\vec{x}_1), \ldots, \hat{f}(\vec{x}_n)]$ for $\vec{x}_i \in \bar{\mathcal{X}}$.
-Here we are using \textit{likelihood weighting} which is a special case of importance sampling \cite{bishop2006pattern,murphy2012machine}.
-Using a discretized set of points as the proposal distribution has lower variance than sampling the uniform space, but may not scale well to higher dimensions.
+where $\vec{w} = [p(\vec{x}_1), \ldots, p(\vec{x}_n)]$ and $\hat{\vec{y}} = [\hat{g}(\vec{x}_1), \ldots, \hat{g}(\vec{x}_n)]$ for $\vec{x}_i \in \bar{\mathcal{X}}$.
+Here, we are using \textit{likelihood weighting}, which is a special case of importance sampling \cite{bishop2006pattern,murphy2012machine}.
+Using a discrete set of points as the proposal distribution has lower variance than sampling the uniform space, but may not scale well to higher dimensions.
 For this paper, we use a simplified $500 \times 500$ discrete grid as the proposal for two-dimensional systems.
-To incorporate better proposal distributions when scaling to higher dimensions, see \citet{bugallo2017adaptive} for recent adaptive importance sampling work.
-Importantly, we show our discrete choice works well but a better proposal would only benefit the following approach.
+To incorporate better proposal distributions when scaling to higher dimensions, see \citet{bugallo2017adaptive} for adaptive importance sampling methods.

+\paragraph{Self-normalizing importance sampling.} To address the case of stochastic systems, where the output of the system is a random variable, we use the surrogate model to guide the search based on the FSAR acquisition functions and collect the weights $w(\vec{x})$ from the sampled points of the acquisition functions to estimate the failure probability as

+which is the \textit{self-normalized importance sampling estimate} and will equal the true target value in the limit \cite{owen2013monte}.
+The variance estimate is computed as